AI/ML, Governance, Risk and Compliance, Government Regulations

 “Governor Newsom’s rejection of SB1047 demonstrates commendable foresight in AI regulation, but it must be the prelude to swift, targeted action,” said James White, president and chief technology officer at AI security company CalypsoAI.
 “Now, Newsom and legislators must capitalize on this moment to expedite right-sized legislation.
 We need smart, adaptable laws that account for business size, potential impact, and the crucial distinctions between AI training and inference.”

-Many more laws regulating AI are still coming down the pike across the country, with OneTrust Chief Ethics and Compliance Officer Jisha Dymond noting there are more than 80 state and 30 federal draft laws currently being considered.
+Many more laws regulating AI are still coming down the pike across the country, with OneTrust Chief Ethics and Compliance Officer Jisha Dymond noting more than 80 state and 30 federal draft laws have been considered.
 Additionally, regulatory bodies like the Federal Trade Commission are taking AI safety into their own hands to deal with pressing issues like data privacy in AI training.

-“Tech companies should expect the FTC to continue using algorithmic disgorgement, or model deletion as a powerful enforcement tool, if federal AI legislation is not introduced.
-Regulators are pretty focused on AI applications that can cause real harm,” said Dymond.
+“In the continued absence of federal privacy or AI legislation in the US, the FTC has presented algorithmic disgorgement, or model deletion, as a powerful enforcement tool requiring companies to delete data and associated products built on unlawfully obtained information,” said Dymond.
 “Sectors like healthcare, financial services, and law enforcement are under the microscope due to the high stakes involved with sensitive data and potential harm.”

 National and international guidelines and standards, like the National Institute of Standards and Technology (NIST) AI Risk Management Framework, while not legally enforceable, are also positive steps toward improving AI security.
 However, experts concerned with ongoing AI safety risks emphasize laws will be needed to ensure widespread compliance with security testing and risk management standards.